CENSORED: IN OREGON, MANAGED HEALTHCARE BANS AN APPROVED OPIOID CONFERENCE PRESENTATION IN REACTION TO EXPOSURE OF MISUSE OF PUBLIC HEALTHCARE FUNDS

 A second MAT program at Rinehart Clinic in Wheeler, Oregon has begun providing partial agonist (Suboxone) MAT under the clinical guidance and support of the CCOs.
 Rinehart Clinic in Oregon was a focus of scrutiny for alleged over-prescription of opioid pain medications.

-Instead of therapies supported by research as effective (“evidence-based practice”) these programs substitute and bill for: self-help groups, “check-in” groups, and “process groups”, none of which constitute a form of treatment for a substance use disorder and constituting apparent Medicaid abuse and perpetuating public harm in the opioid crisis.
+Instead of therapies supported by research as effective (“evidence-based practice”) these programs substitute and bill public (Medicaid) healthcare funds for: self-help groups, “check-in” groups, and “process groups”, none of which constitute a form of treatment for a substance use disorder and constituting apparent Medicaid abuse and perpetuating public harm in the opioid crisis.
 At Rinehart, there are no qualified mental health professionals (QMHPs) with credentialing or background in substance use treatment providing treatment services.

-Additional malfeasant use of public funds by Columbia Pacific has included and involved:
+As described in the related post “OREGON PUBLIC MEDICAID FUNDS MISSPENT FOR HEALTHCARE THAT HARMS”, additional malfeasant use of public funds by Columbia Pacific has included and involved:

 - a consistent pattern of CPCCO misuse of public healthcare funds, comprising apparent Medicaid abuse, for practices clearly unsupported by research as predicting benefit for vulnerable patients affected by the opioid crisis and problem substance use in Oregon